LGBT flag

 LGBT seniors with dementia

 Dementia is another health condition that impacts LGBT seniors especially hard.
-That’s because dementia can bring back past memories that are abusive, discriminatory or otherwise distress-inducing.
+That’s because dementia can bring back memories that are abusive, discriminatory, or otherwise stress-inducing.
 This may even involve memories from before these seniors had come out or transitioned.

 LGBT dementia patients need extra care when it comes to memory care.
 Therapies that work well for other patients may be especially tricky for them.
 In particular, reminiscence therapy, which works to identify calming memories may be difficult for LGBT seniors.